SIDN/entrada2/README.md

 The configuration settings for the Docker Compose script can be found as environment variables in `docker.env`.
 The example uses the default Docker Compose script and starts 1 ENTRADA master container and 2 ENTRADA worker containers.
+The script has support for profiles, the `test` profile will also start ENTRADA containers, any other profile will not and will only start the dependencies.

 ```
 export MAXMIND_LICENSE_PAID=<your-key-here>